 In his professional boxing debut in Reno last November, featherweight Ricardo Lucio-Galvan stopped his opponent in just 55 seconds.
 There is much more to learn about the young phenom.

-“We don’t know what he has yet; we just don’t know,” said Terry Lane, Let’s Get It On Boxing promoter.
+“We don’t know what he has yet; we just don’t know,” Let’s Get It On Boxing promoter Terry Lane said afterward.

 What is known is that Lucio-Galvan is a dedicated 20-year-old slugger whose first experience with smaller 8-ounce gloves hastened his shortest workout of the week.
 The fists inside those gloves connected via rapid and speedy hooks, jabs and haymakers that brought about a technical knockout in front of an enthusiastic hometown crowd.